 The Labor Question goes to the movies in our ongoing partnership with the DeBartolo Performing Arts Center.

-The FILM CLASSics series features important films -- usually one per semester -- that probe questions of work, class, economics, identity, politics, daily life, and solidarity.
+The Higgins Labor Program's FILM CLASSics series features important films — at least one per semester -- that probe questions of work, class, economics, identity, politics, daily life, and solidarity.
 Whether old or new, celebrated or obscure, famous or forgotten, these titles merit presentations in a social setting and on a big screen.

 Norma Rae (USA, 1979, directed by Martin Ritt)

 Sunday | November 3 | 3:00 PM | Browning Cinema, DeBartolo Performing Arts Center

 Organize a posse of friends & family to come to a special 40th anniversary screening of Hollywood's feminist labor classic, starring the Oscar-winning Sally Field.